Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Within minutes, they’d made friends near the play area, while we sipped rosé from Gaillac and snacked on strawberries picked up that morning at Marché Saint-Aubin.

-Just behind us, the Château d’Eau, a round red-brick tower that looks like a fairy-tale castle, offered a cool escape.
-Inside?
-A rotating exhibit of contemporary photography—short enough to enjoy without losing the kids’ attention, quirky enough to spark their curiosity.
+Just behind it, the Château d’Eau, a round brick tower that looks straight out of a fairytale, offered a cool little spot to escape the sun.
+And inside?
+A contemporary photography exhibition, short enough to keep the kids’ attention yet intriguing enough to spark their curiosity.

 ✨ There was no rush, no entry fee, no set plan—just a perfect blend of Toulouse charm, slow moments, and family connection by the river.